Servideska/HPC/doc.zih.tu-dresden.de/docs/software/hyperparameter_optimization.md

         top of the graphic (see red arrow on the image above).

     After creating a 2D scatter plot or a parallel plot, OmniOpt will try to display the corresponding file (`html`, `png`) directly on the ZIH system.
-Therefore, it is necessary to login via ssh with the option `-X` (X11 forwarding), e.g., `ssh -X taurus`.
+Therefore, X11 forwarding must be enabled, either by [SSH configuration
+    ](../access/ssh_login.md#configuring-default-parameters-for-ssh) or by using `ssh -X taurus` while logging in.
 Nevertheless, because of latency using X11 forwarding, it is recommended to download the created files and explore them on the local machine (esp. for the parallel plot).
-The created files are saved at `projects/<name_of_optimization_run>/{2d-scatterplots,parallel-plot}`.

-    !!! important "SSH command"
+    The created files are saved at

-        The previous SSH command requires that you have already set up your [SSH configuration ](../access/ssh_login.md#configuring-default-parameters-for-ssh).
+    `projects/<name_of_optimization_run>/{2d-scatterplots,parallel-plot}`.

 1. **Getting the raw data:**
     As a second approach, the raw data of the optimization process can be exported as a CSV file.